shepherdjerred/homelab/README.md

    kubectl create namespace 1password
    ```

-1. Set the credentials in the `manual` directory.
+1. Set the credentials in the `secrets` directory.
 Create these resources using
    `kubectl apply`.

    - Be sure not to commit any changes to these files so that secrets don't